wedodge89/python-playground/documentation/data_types.md

 ### **List**
 _-list_: Similar to arrays in other programming languages.
 An ordered collection of data that may be of the same or different data types.
 ### **Tuple**
+_-tuple-_: Similar to lists, but immutable.
+More predictable, but less flexible.
+Also slightly more performant.
 ### **Set**

 ### **Dictionary**